-Currently, we are working with multiple clients in the CPG, FMCG and Technology verticals to optimize the Order Lead Time Optimization for their Make to Stock (MTS), Make to Order (MTO) and Configure to Order CTO) products.
+Currently, we are working with multiple clients in the CPG, FMCG and Technology verticals, delivering Order Lead Time Optimization for their Make to Stock (MTS), Make to Order (MTO) and Configure to Order CTO) products.
 The objective is to control the Fill Rate, Safety Stock Levels, Service Levels and CSAT across different product categories and customer segments for their Retail and D2C customers.
 Below mentioned are some of the strategies we have deployed in the last four months for one of our large technology customers, which helped them reduce lead time, and meet their desired service levels for their Retail and D2C customers:

-The client have been producing a daily statistical forecast at the item-location level for the their MTS products measured on a 7-day lag period, and aligning their available supply to an improved demand signal by leveraging our Demand Sensing model powered by Course5 Discovery.
+The client has been producing a daily statistical forecast at the item-location level for their MTS products measured on a 7-day lag period, and aligning their available supply to an improved demand signal by leveraging our Demand Sensing model powered by Course5 Discovery.
 In addition, the S&OP Manager reviews the S&OP plan every week and uses the demand sensing forecast during team meetings to make mid- to long-term capacity decisions.
 The group reviews market deviations and makes decisions on demand shaping (an operational supply chain management (SCM) strategy where a company uses tactics such as price incentives, cost modifications and product substitutions to entice customers to purchase specific items.) based on the supply chain strategy and compares the demand sensing forecast with the mid-to-long term strategic forecasts coming from their APO (Advanced Planner and Optimizer) system.
 This process enables them to ensure short lead times by making optimal near-term production line schedules and near-term load-capacity decisions.
 Here are some of the benefits our clients have experienced using Demand Sensing:

 As an experiment, the client also started leveraging the local retailer partners as fulfillment centers for their MTS orders placed online in select cities.
 So far, the results are satisfactory, and it has positively impacted customer satisfaction levels.
-This strategy is a wonderful opportunity for scale-up but would require a much tighter collaboration among different echelons in this integrated supply chain.
+This strategy is a wonderful opportunity for up-scaling but would require a much tighter collaboration among different echelons in this integrated supply chain.

 According to experts, the global trade recovery has started in Q3’2020, and it’s happening faster than the expectations.
 Global trade recovery is faster than the 2008 financial crisis and shipping volumes are already back at levels that took more than a year to reach following the collapse of Lehman Brothers, hinting at a V-shaped recovery, Germany’s Kiel institution’s President Gabriel Felbermayr said1.